Driftwood Spars, St Agnes: my local review and guide

 What I like most here is that it still feels like a proper pub.
 That is the centre of it.
 Too many coastal places flatten into restaurant-with-pints mode.
 The Driftwood still feels like somewhere you can go specifically for a drink and not feel as though you are in the way of the real business.

-If you care about beer, I think this is one of the stronger pub stops around St Agnes.
-They keep three of their own beers on, run six handpulls in total, bring in guest ales, and make a real thing of beer knowledge and beer pairing rather than treating it as decorative pub language.
+- a drinks list that goes beyond standard coastal-pub basics They keep three of their own beers on, run six handpulls in total, bring in guest ales, and make a real thing of beer knowledge and beer pairing rather than treating it as decorative pub language.
 Their own beers are listed as certified gluten free, and the wider drinks side is broader than average too, with 35 malts and 11 rums.

 That breadth helps the place feel serious without feeling fussy.
 It also means I would actively send beer drinkers here, not just mention it as a decent option if they happen to be nearby.
 When the place fills up, it still feels more lively than fraught, which is not true of every cove-side pub in Cornwall.
 The bars are more cosy than polished, and that suits it.
 I would much rather have that than some slick coastal-pub version of itself.